aayushafk/FYP-Project/README.md

 - Frontend API requests are proxied to backend via Vite config.
 - Keep all client-side code inside frontend and server-side code inside backend to avoid duplication.

-## Project Guidance: How to Use the System

-### Introduction
-The Volunteer Coordination Platform helps connect volunteers with organizations and community needs in one place.
-It is built with React.js for the frontend, Node.js/Express.js for the backend, and PostgreSQL for data management.

-Use this guide to understand how to use the system based on your role.

----

-## 1. Volunteer Guide

-### 1.1 Register Your Account
-1. Open the platform home page.
-2. Select Sign Up.
-3. Choose Volunteer as your role.
-4. Fill in your details (name, email, password, contact details, skills, and availability).
-5. Submit the registration form.

-Tip: Use an active email address so you do not miss updates.

-### 1.2 Log In
-1. Select Log In.
-2. Enter your email and password.
-3. Open your Volunteer Dashboard.

-### 1.3 Browse Opportunities
-1. Go to the Opportunities section.
-2. Use filters such as location, date, cause area, or required skills.
-3. Open an opportunity to view full details.

-### 1.4 Apply for Opportunities
-1. Open the opportunity details page.
-2. Select Apply.
-3. Complete the required fields.
-4. Submit your application.

-Note: Some opportunities may close automatically after the deadline.

-### 1.5 Track Your Applications
-1. Go to My Applications in your dashboard.
-2. Check statuses such as Pending, Approved, or Rejected.
-3. Open application entries to read organization messages and next steps.

----

-## 2. Organization/NGO Guide

-### 2.1 Register or Log In
-1. Create an account and choose Organization/NGO role, or log in to your existing account.
-2. Complete your organization profile.

-### 2.2 Post Opportunities
-1. Open Create Opportunity.
-2. Enter the opportunity information:
-	- Title
-	- Description and tasks
-	- Required skills
-	- Date, time, and location
-	- Number of volunteers needed
-	- Application deadline
-3. Publish the opportunity.

-Tip: Clear opportunity descriptions help attract suitable volunteers.

-### 2.3 Manage Applicants
-1. Open your posted opportunity.
-2. Go to Applicants.
-3. Review volunteer profiles and application details.

-### 2.4 Approve or Reject Volunteers
-1. Select an applicant.
-2. Choose Approve or Reject.
-3. Send a short response message when needed.

-### 2.5 Monitor Active Opportunities
-1. Use your dashboard to track application counts and approved volunteers.
-2. Update or close opportunities when positions are filled.

----

-## 3. Admin Guide

-### 3.1 Access Admin Dashboard
-1. Log in using an admin account.
-2. Open the Admin Dashboard panel.

-### 3.2 Manage Users
-1. Go to User Management.
-2. Search and filter by role or status.
-3. Update roles, activate accounts, or suspend accounts if required.

-### 3.3 Monitor Activities
-1. Review platform activity metrics.
-2. Track registrations, posted opportunities, applications, and approvals.

-### 3.4 Handle Reports and Feedback
-1. Open the Reports or Feedback section.
-2. Review submitted issues.
-3. Take action and mark resolved cases.

-Tip: Regular report reviews help keep the platform safe and reliable.

----

-## General Tips for All Users
-- Keep your profile and contact details up to date.
-- Check notifications regularly.
-- Use clear and respectful communication.
-- Contact support through the platform if you face account or login issues.